 Lindsay has been the Assistant Coach for the MacEwan Griffins since 2009 and is the co-owner of High Tempo Hockey Camps, an all female hockey school.
 Lindsay has assisted with leading the program to three Alberta Colleges Athletic Conference championships and continues to assist with the Griffins as they made their way into the U Sports league.

 Prior to her coaching career, Lindsay played for the University of Alberta Pandas and MacEwan Griffins for two and three years respectively.
 Lindsay also played three seasons of professional hockey for the Edmonton Chimos/Alberta (WWHL).

 While completing her Bachelor of Education degree at the University of Alberta, she was named an Academic All-Canadian both years she played for the Pandas.
 She also holds a Masters of Education in Administration and Leadership.
 Outside of hockey, Lindsay is a teacher, currently in an Assistant Principal role with Edmonton Public Schools.

-Lead Skills Instructor, BC Hockey | Founder, Fire and Ice Hockey Development
+Skills Coach, Hockey Canada | Founder, Fire and Ice Hockey Development

 Whitney Juskiewicz, Founder of Fire and Ice Hockey Development

 Born and raised in Edmonton, Alberta, hockey has always been a part of Whitney Juszkiewicz’s life.
 She was an athlete in the first all-female Hockey Academy at St. Francis Xavier High School, a school known for its prestigious hockey development programs.
 Whitney played for the University of Saskatchewan Huskies, Canadian Interuniversity Sport (CIS) Hockey, and for Team Alberta Senior Women’s team in the ESSO Women’s Nationals in 2005.